 Offers for the American Express® Green Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-However, there are a few things you need to know about Pay Over Time and why you should ultimately unenroll from this Amex feature.
+However, there are a few things you need to know about Pay Over Time and why you should ultimately turn off this Amex feature.

 Key Points

-• Pay Over Time provides the option to make cards that aren't typical “credit cards” start to function like a credit card, letting you carry a balance instead of needing to pay the full balance each month.
+- Pay Over Time provides the option to make cards that aren't typical “credit cards” start to function like a credit card.
+This allows you to carry a balance instead of needing to pay the full balance each month.

-• Make sure to unenroll, so you are eligible for future targeted offers.
+- Make sure to turn off the feature, so you are eligible for future targeted offers.

 Note: Eligible charges can be included in a Pay Over Time balance, up to the Pay Over Time Limit.
 All charges not added to a Pay Over Time balance or monthly payment plan or Cash Advance balance must be paid in full each month by the payment due date.
 Pay Over Time only applies to eligible charges meeting minimum transaction amounts for certain cards.